First Federation Trust

 We have adopted the SEN policies and procedures of the First Federation Trust.
 SEN related policies can be found on the First Federation Trust website here.

-Our Special Educational Needs co-ordinator (SENCO) is Louise Boud.
-Please contact him/her through firstname.lastname@example.org
+Our Special Educational Needs co-ordinator (SENCO) is Emily Churchill.
+Please contact her through firstname.lastname@example.org

 This report includes the following sections: